 The temple gets lots of pilgrims during the month of Saavan or Shravan that falls roughly in August during the peak monsoon season.
 This month is special for Shiva Devotees and they visit all possible Shiva temples, especially on Mondays.
 We had visited just before the Shravan month so there were not many visitors.
 We were told that in Shravan, there are long queues and you have to spend many hours before you can reach the cave temple.

-After Marleshwar falls, we started looking for other falls and were directed towards the Nivali waterfalls.
+We started looking for other waterfalls and were directed towards the Nivali waterfalls.

 After a lovely drive that took us through lush green landscapes of western ghats interspersed by water bodies at regular intervals.
 Suddenly, about 20 km before Ratnagiri, we saw a massive waterfall across the valley at a distance.

 It would need a fair bit of trekking to reach the base of the waterfall, so we decided to admire it from the distance.
 The advantage of watching it from a distance was that the waterfall appeared a part of the overall landscape.
 It was a part of a large painting, adding its own color and rhythm to the environment.

 Nivali Waterfalls Video

 Take a glimpse of the Nivali waterfalls we managed to capture.

-A half day trip from Ganpatipule to Marleshwar via Nivali falls was tiring, remember there were 530 steps to be climbed.
+A half day trip from Ganpatipule to the temple and waterfalls via Nivali falls was tiring, remember there were 530 steps to be climbed.
 Was it worth it – Oh yes, it was much more than that?
 How often do we get to spend time with nature and nothing else to distract you.

-Marleshwar Temple & Waterfalls is a great destination to explore during Monsoons.
+The temple & waterfalls is a great destination to explore during Monsoons.

-Recommend you to read following tourist attractions of Konkan, Maharashtra.
+Recommend you to read the following tourist attractions of Konkan, Maharashtra.